opentok/opentok-web-samples/Angular-Basic-Video-Chat/README.md

 >For an example of how to use OpenTok with Angular.js 1 have a look at [opentok-angular](http://github.com/aullman/opentok-angular).

+## Important!

+When building an Angular app with OpenTok you need to make sure to include the zone.js polyfills for rtcpeerconnection and getusermedia otherwise your application will not work in Safari, you will get timeouts subscribing.
+See [polyfills.ts](src/polyfills.ts) and [#17](/opentok/opentok-web-samples/issues/17) for details.

 ## Known Limitations

 * This sample app does not work in IE 11.
 To get it to work in IE 11 you will need to turn on the extra polyfills for IE in [polyfills.ts](src/polyfills.ts).